tompaana/bot-message-routing/README.md

 ##### Properties #####

-* `RoutingDataManager`: The implementation of `IRoutingDataManager` interface in use.
-This project provides too implementations of this interface: `LocalRoutingDataManager` for testing and `AzureTableStorageRoutingDataManager`.
-If you want to implement your own routing data management, you can by implementing either the `IRoutingDataManager` interface or deriving from `AbstractRoutingDataManager`.
-This property is set by providing the implemented class to the constructor of `MessageRouterManager`.
+* `RoutingDataManager`: The implementation of the `IRoutingDataManager` interface in use.
+This property is set by passing the instance to the constructor of the `MessageRouterManager` class.
+  This project provides two implementations of this interface: `LocalRoutingDataManager` for testing and `AzureTableStorageRoutingDataManager`.
+You can implement your own routing data management by using the `IRoutingDataManager` interface as the base or deriving from `AbstractRoutingDataManager`.

 ##### Methods #####

-* **`HandleActivityAsync`**: In *very simple* cases this is the only method you need to call.
+* **`HandleActivityAsync`**: In *very simple* cases this is the only method you need to call (in addition to `Diconnect`).
 It will track the users (stores their information), forward messages between users connected in a conversation automatically.
 The return value (`MessageRouterResult`) will indicate whether the message routing logic consumed the activity or not.
 If the activity was ignored by the message routing logic, you can e.g. forward it to your dialog.
 * `SendMessageToPartyByBotAsync`: Utility method to make the bot send a given message to a given user.
 * `BroadcastMessageToAggregationChannelsAsync`: Sends the given message to all the aggregation channels.
 * `MakeSurePartiesAreTracked`: A convenient method for adding parties.
 The given parties are added,